 H.G.
-Bells grew up in Gibsons, on the Sunshine Coast in British Columbia, Canada.
-She loves the West Coast of British Columbia, spent two years roaming around in New Zealand, and is now back in Vancouver.
+Bells has lived on the West Coast of British Columbia, mostly in East Vancouver.
+She spent two years roaming around in New Zealand, and is now back home.
 She enjoys writing very much, and hopes to have a long career as an author.

 She will now stop referring to herself in the third person.
 Did it work?
 I think it did.
 There.
 That’s better.

 My life plan is this: be happy, make others happy, and write amazing stories to garner a solid audience.
-Oh, and to shape our collective cultural narrative and steer humanity towards the bright future I envision …you know, the usual.
+Oh, and to shape our collective cultural narrative and steer humanity towards the hopeful future I envision …you know, the usual.

 You can contact me via email: heidi @ hgbells . com

 Some extra facts about me, because I don’t really know why an “about me” should be standard when I can make it… substandard?
 No no that’s not right… superstandard?
 Yes.